medavox/lfn/egg.md

 “How many times have I been reincarnated, then?”

 “Oh lots.
 Lots and lots.
-An in to lots of different lives.”
+And into lots of different lives.”
 I said.
 “This time around, you’ll be a Chinese peasant girl in 540 AD.”

 “Wait, what?”
 You stammered.
 “You’re sending me back in time?”